 Supporting diversity, equity, and inclusion (DEI) are year-long efforts, and June has become a month for workplace leaders to reinforce and revisit DEI initiatives in their company culture with fun activities, celebrations, and volunteering.

-Not only does supporting diversity foster deeper connections, but diverse teams bring more innovation and can positively affect profits up 36% above their industry means.
+Not only does supporting diversity foster deeper connections, but diverse teams bring more innovation and can positively affect profits up to 36% above their industry means.

 More importantly, supporting a diverse workforce means committing to real change in policy and practice.
 It means advocating for employees of different backgrounds, ethnicity, sexual orientation, and cultures across all levels.